Guide to Guitar Chord Diagrams

 Playing C Chord on the Guitar - a Fretting Hand Close-Up

-when talking about playing the guitar the word fret means the space the two nearby metal strips and not the metal strip itself
+When talking about guitar playing, the word "fret" can refer to both the space between two adjacent metal strips and the metal strip itself (the exact meaning is determined by the context).

-Now let's talk about symbols at the top line of the chord box that represents the guitar nut
+Now let's talk about the symbols at the top line of the chord box that represent the guitar nut:

 A "X" symbol says to avoid the string below it.
 You don't press and don't strum this string.

-So in order to play the C major chord you need to withdraw the low E string and strum only open strings and strings you're pressing with your fretting hand:
+So in order to play the C major chord, you need to avoid strumming the low E string and strum only the open strings and the strings you're pressing with your fretting hand:

 A → D → G → B → high E.

-Another kind of a vertical guitar chord diagram you may find online is a very compact one:
+Another type of vertical guitar chord diagram you may find online is a very compact one:

 C major chord: 32 1